awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 Control characters \(`\\u0000` \- `\\u001f` or `\\u007f` \- `\\u009f`\)\.
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
 These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

-   Under **State machine definition**, enter the following code, and include the ARN of [the activity task that you created earlier](#create-activity-state-machine-new-activity) in the `Resource` field\.
-For example:
+   Under **State machine definition**, enter the following code, and include the ARN of [the activity task that you created earlier](#create-activity-state-machine-new-activity) in the `Resource` field, as shown in the following example\.

    ```
    {